martinkala/shellmd/README.md

  - --input-file - path to input md file
  -  --action - action to be executed on md file
-    - execute - default - will execute input md file
+    - execute - default value - will execute input md file
     - parse - only parses input md files, for correct parser output
- - --all-executable - yes/no - If yes ten all codeblocks in MD file will be executes.
-Even if #executable tag is not present int the block.
+ - --all-executable - yes/no - If yes then all codeblocks in MD file will be executed, even if #executable tag is not present int the block.

 ## Shellmd docu style
 There are few tips how to write code blogs to be really useful.

 - Each code block should be executable without additional setup
-- Use setup for commands at the begining of the code block, or at least one code block should be defined as setup and other blo k then should refer to this setup
+- Use setup for commands at the begining of the code block, or at least one code block should be defined as setup and other blocks should then refer to this setup
 - Comment code block as real code
-- if possible each code block should work when copy pasted to console
+- If possible each code block should work when copy/paste to console
 - In scripts use paths defined in environment variables
-- Define sll variables at the begining of the block
+- Define shell variables at the beginning of the block
 - All parameters in commands write as variables

 Example of shellmd docustyle